nablio3000/linux-azure/Ubuntu.md

-Name:    linux-azure
+Name:    linux-azure-5.4
 Version: 5.4.0
-Series:  20.04 (focal)
+Series:  18.04 (bionic)
 Description:
-    This is the source code for the Ubuntu linux kernel for the 20.04 series.
+    This is the source code for the Ubuntu linux kernel for the 18.04 series.
 This source tree is used to produce the flavours: azure.
     This kernel is configured to support the widest range of desktop, laptop and server configurations.